Eiríkr Hákonarson: Exile

 Locations of Eric's battles and raids in Scandinavia and the Baltic.
 Modern borders shown for reference.

 In 995, as Óláfr Tryggvason seized power as King of Norway, Eric was forced into exile in Sweden.
-He allied himself with King Olof of Sweden and King Sweyn whose daughter, Gyða, he married.
+He allied himself with King Olof of Sweden and King Sweyn whose daughter, Gytha, he married.
 Using Sweden as his base he launched a series of raiding expeditions into the east.
 Harrying the lands of King Vladimir I of Kiev, Eric looted and burned down the town of Staraya Ladoga (Aldeigja).
 There are no written continental sources to confirm or refute this but in the 1980s, Soviet archaeologists unearthed evidence which showed a burning of Ladoga in the late 10th century.

 Eric also plundered in western Estonia (Aðalsýsla) and the island of Saaremaa (Eysýsla).
 According to the Fagrskinna summary of Bandadrápa he fought Vikings in the Baltic and raided Östergötland during the same time.